-The general position is that if a fee is not specifically allowed, it is banned.
-Landlords and letting agents must not require tenants (including prospective tenants and guarantors) to make any prohibited payments.
+The general position is that if a fee is not specifically allowed it is banned.
+Landlords and letting agents must not require tenants (including prospective tenants and guarantors for tenants) to make any prohibited payments.

-The following is an exempted list (ie the fees that are permitted):
+The following fees are the fees that are permitted:

 -